TheDev42/learn.dev42.co.uk/docs/networking.md

 ##### Network Protocols refer to a set of rules and conventions that define how data is transmitted and received over a network.
 They establish the methods and procedures for communication between different network devices.

+### Physical Layer (L1)

+- USB

+- DSL

+- 802.11 WiFi

+- 1000BASE-T

 ### Data Link (L2)

 - MAC

+- Ethernet

+- VLan

 ### Network Layer (L3)

 - IP (Internet Protocol): Routes one packet from a source machine to a destination machine.
 IP wraps other higher level protocols such as TCP, UDP, etc, which handle routing packets to a specific application/port on the destination machine.

+- NAT

 ### Transport Layer (L4)

-- TCP (Transmission Control Protocal): Routes data to a specific port.
+- TCP (Transmission Control Protocol): Routes data to a specific port.
 TCP provides acknowledgements to verify that a packet was recieved by the destination as well as ensures ordering of packets.

 - UDP (User Datagram Protocol): A lightweight protocol that routes a packet to a specific port.
 UDP does not handle any acknowledgement or ordering of packets.